 I do a lot of body contouring.
-In my earlier years I was very possibly the most experienced plastic surgeon in New York City when it comes to post bariatric body contouring for loose skin.
-Times have changed, but I'm still glad that I have these skills, and I still do a fair number of…Read More
+In my earlier years, I was very possibly the most experienced plastic surgeon in New York City when it came to post-bariatric body contouring for loose skin.
+Times have changed, but I'm still glad that I have these skills, and I still do a fair number of arm…Read More

 Medical photography online seems not to adhere to any set of standards.
 This is for the most part because doctors are trained in medicine and surgery, not photography.
 On the other hand, I have noticed a few websites that post pictures that I simply don’t believe are honest.
 They are not typically altered outright, but there is so much more to the story than photoshop alone.Read More